RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 state.

 When a task is added to the ready chain, it is placed behind all other tasks of the same priority.
-This rule provides a round-robin within priority group scheduling characteristic.
+This rule provides a round-robin within a priority group scheduling characteristic.
 This means that in a group of equal priority tasks, tasks will execute in the order they become ready or FIFO order.
 Even though there are ways to manipulate and adjust task priorities, the most important